wombatsecurity/i18n-webpack-plugin/README.md

 ### keyFn
 This option should be passed a method that accepts the relative path of the source file and outputs a key to uniquely identify the source file.
 The default is to simply return the path (including filename & extension).

+### locales
+This optional parameter is an array of locales you wish to include in your webpack build.
+If omitted, the plugin will generate a file for every locale key it encounters when loading json files.